 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

-Microtubules Visualization via TIRF Microscopy
+Microtubule Visualization via TIRF Microscopy

 To begin, pipette a mixture of 4.5 microliters of BRB80-DTT (B-R-B-80-D-T-T) and 1 microliter of microtubule solution onto a microscope slide [1].
 Cover with an 18 x 18 (18 by 18)-millimeter coverslip [2] and seal the edges with either clear nail polish or a valap sealant.
 [3-TXT].